junxit/us-congress-bills-115/bill.md

 # H.R.
 995

-> To direct the Secretary of Agriculture and the Secretary of the Interior to amend regulations for racial appropriateness.
+> To direct the Secretary of Agriculture and the Secretary of the Interior to modernize terms in certain regulations.

 ## § 1.
 Short title